riccardogiampiccolo/negative-melody/README.md

-# Let's Be Negative: On the Application of Negative Harmony to Melody for Symbolic Music Processing
+# On the Application of Negative Harmony to Melody for Symbolic Music Processing

 ![Project Icon](assets/icon.png)